-Tirta Susilo (firstname.lastname@example.org) is the lab director.
+Tirta Susilo is the lab director.
 Tirta is interested in all aspects of face processing and visual perception in health and disease.
 Tirta did a PhD in cognitive psychology at the Australian National University and a postdoctoral training in cognitive neuroscience at Dartmouth College.
-Tirta is interested in all aspects of face recognition and visual processing in health and disease.

-Lauren Bell (email@example.com) is an MSc student working on face expression processing in prosopagnosia.
+Lauren Bell is an MSc student studying facial expression processing in prosopagnosia.
 Lauren has a BSc in psychology and biology and a BSc(Hons) in psychology.

 Anna Boggiss is a research volunteer studying the role of the eye region in face recognition.
 Anna is a third-year BA student majoring in psychology.
-Anna is studying the role of the eye region in face processing.

-Daniel Jenkins (firstname.lastname@example.org) is a research assistant.
-Daniel did a CBNS placement in the lab using eye tracking.
-Daniel holds a BSc in molecular biology and a BA in psychology and philosophy, and he is working on his MSc thesis on consciousness with Gina Grimshaw.
+Daniel Jenkins is a research assistant studying rapid detection of faces using eye tracking.
+Daniel holds a BSc in molecular biology and a BA in psychology and philosophy.